ridhika123/Plotting-Weather-Pattern/README.md

 # Plotting-Weather-Pattern

 ## Data Source:
-The data for comes from a subset of The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily).
+The data comes from a subset of The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily).
 The GHCN-Daily is comprised of daily climate records from thousands of land surface stations across the globe.

 The data is from weather stations near Ann Arbor, Michigan, United States.